 The boat is equipped with a TV, DVD player, a video and book library, and kayaks.

 A naturalist guide sails with you to accompany your group on excursions and teach you more about the local flora and fauna.

 The Samba Galapagos offers only two 7-night itineraries around the Galapagos.
 Both begin and end in Baltra island.
 One itinerary includes the North and Eastern islands (Isabela and Fernandina) and the other includes the South and Western islands (Including Floreana, Española, and San Cristobal)

 They are both spectacular and it's difficult to choose from.
 The itineraries complement each other and are organized for the guests to book two back-to-back tours which makes a complete tour of the highlights of the entire Ecuadorian Archipel.

-If you cannot do both I would personally choose the North Island where you will go through the Bolivar Canal to see killer whales and other cetaceans, and Rabida Island with the red beach.
+If you cannot do both I would personally choose the North Island where you will go through the Bolivar Canal to see killer whales, hammerhead sharks and other cetaceans, and Rabida Island with the red beach.

 Included: VAT, Water, Coffee and tea, All meals (FB plan), Land tours Kayak use, Naturalist Guide, Snorkel Gear and Guide, Towels.

 Optional Extras: Transfer from and to the airport/hotel,Gratuities, Local Flights, Alcoholic and Soft drinks.

 Each cabin features en-suite bathrooms, storage space, and plugs for charging devices a/c and warm water shower.
 You will also get daily housekeeping service included.